semaphoreci/docs/docs/essentials/using-secrets.md

 For more information about managing secrets check the [sem CLI Reference](https://docs.semaphoreci.com/reference/sem-command-line-tool/).

-#### Project level secrets
+#### Project-level secrets

-Project level secrets can be managed same as organization secrets but with included `-p [project-name]` or `-i [project-id]` flags that specify the project scope of the secret.
-Example shown below:
+Project-level secrets can be managed same as organization secrets but with `-p [project-name]` or `-i [project-id]` flags that specify the project scope of the secret, as shown below:
 ```
 sem create secret -p <project-name> <secret-name> -e <variable1>=<value1> -e <variable2>=<value2> -f <file_path>:<destination_path>
 ```